soumitjana/customer-support-agent/README.md

 This repository contains a lightweight LangGraph-based customer support agent named "Langie".
 It demonstrates a staged workflow orchestration pattern where deterministic, non-deterministic, and human-in-the-loop abilities are composed to process customer support requests.

+The project now includes a **Streamlit web interface** for easy interaction with the customer support agent through a user-friendly web UI.

 ## Table of Contents

 - Prerequisites
 - Quick start
+- Using the Web Interface (Streamlit)
 - Logical flow (stages)
 - File responsibilities
 - How the agent components interact